paglobal/augmented-tabflow/README.md

 ### Important

+- preserve state of session trees after use
+- consider making stub tab page the new tab page
+- always create new ungrouped tab group data for sessions if unavailable in `importTabGroupFreeSessionTreeContent` and `moveOrCopyToSessionTreeContent`. show only one at a time
+- add more info on stub page. eg. "Your page is loading...
+Click here to reload"
+- fix perpetual loading states of tab icons
+- fix favicon nonsense
+- support moving pinned and ungrouped tab groups to new windows
+- allow moving ungrouped tab group data to other sessions
-- consider hiding dialogs at the beginning of actions
+- consider hiding dialogs at the beginning of actions or not hiding some of them at all
 - work on focus states for tree items after dialog interactions
 - try removing all old session tabs at once when switching sessions
-- experiment in promethium-js with a state watcher mixin instead of the h function. try rewriting in solid if attempts prove futile
+- experiment in promethium-js with a state watcher mixin instead of the h function
 - implement recently closed tab groups feature
-- show tab group tree at the right time after session switch
 - implement ability to sort sessions alphabetically or by date added
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
 - always show ungrouped in the "move to session dialog" for tabs